-1. Log into your router management page (see "Access your router management page" on page 26).
+- 1. Log into your router management page (see "Access your router management page" on page 17). - 2.
+Click on the Advanced tab.

-2. Click on Network, and click on LAN Setting.
+3. Click on the Setup section and click on LAN Setting.

-- 3. Review the DHCP reservation settings.
-Click Apply to save settings. - Hostname: Enter a name of the device you will assign the DHCP reservation rule. - MAC Address: Enter the MAC (Media Access Control) address of the computer or network device to assign to the reservation. (e.g. 00:11:22:AA:BB:CC) - IP Address: Enter the IP address to assign to the reservation. (e.g. 192.168.10.101) - Enable: Select enable to enable the setting
+3. Review the DHCP reservation settings.
+Click Apply to save settings.

+- Hostname: Enter a name of the device you will assign the DHCP reservation rule. - MAC Address: Enter the MAC (Media Access Control) address of the computer or network device to assign to the reservation. (e.g. 00:11:22:AA:BB:CC) - IP Address: Enter the IP address to assign to the reservation. (e.g. 192.168.10.101) - Enable: Check the Enabled option to enable the reservation.